-Fifteen years ago, hardly any parent or professional talked of “quality time”.
+Fifteen years ago, hardly any parent or professional talked of “quality time” with baby.
 Five years ago, everybody talked about “quality time” as though it had just been invented.

 Then “quality time” became a cliche and it began to lose its original meaning.